Understanding Suicide – Is Suicide a Sin?

 - Suicide is the tenth cause of adult death in the United States, and the second cause among ages young people (10-24 years old)

 There is no way to know the reasons behind every suicide that occurs in our country, but it’s safe to say that thousands of people take their own lives because they feel completely alone in this world.
-They give up because they simply don’t know how to combat the loneliness that is destroying their lives.
+They give up because they simply don’t know how to combat the loneliness destroying their lives.

 First, we must realize that we are not alone.
 Remember God’s promise in Scripture: “I will never leave you nor forsake you” (Hebrews 13:5).
 God is the same yesterday, today and forever.
 He has promised to stand by us at all times.
 Along life’s way, we will all have days when we wonder what God is doing in our lives.
-We must remember that He has our best interests in mind, that His timing is perfect, and that He will never leave us – not even for a minute.
+We must remember that He has our best interests in mind, His timing is perfect, and He will never leave us – not even for a minute.

 When times get dark and even suicide seems like an option, here are some things we should keep in mind: